Intellectual Property Regulations - 2024/25

 (1) the student is funded/sponsored by a third party, where the University has a contractual obligation to the third party regarding the ownership of IP;

-(2) the student and the University have come to a written agreement that the University will manage the commercialisation of the IP.
+(2) the student and the University have come to a written agreement that the University will manage the IP (including, for example, commercialisation).

 Students working as visitors at the premises of another institution, including but not limited to a NRP Partner Organisation (Quadram Institute, John Innes Centre, Norfolk and Norwich University Hospital NHS Trust, The Earlham Institute, and The Sainsbury Laboratory), shall make themselves aware and abide by the terms and conditions of any Visiting Workers Agreement in place at the time of the visit.